 Why earn your M.S. in Counseling from Missouri State?

-- Enjoy small class sizes (6-10 students per cohort) allowing for individualized attention and for networking with peers.
+- Enjoy small class sizes allowing for individualized attention and for networking with peers.

 - Learn from core faculty who are dedicated counselor educators.
 Faculty also bring their practice experience as counselors into the classroom.

-- Benefit from flexible scheduling program offerings: evening, online and/or via interactive video (ITV) technology.
+- Benefit from flexible scheduling program offerings: evening, online and/or classroom-to-classroom web conferencing.

-- Gain real world experience completing your practicum at the new clinic on the West Plains campus, with live supervision from faculty.
+- Gain real world experience completing your practicum in the West Plains area.